Finder makes money from featured partners, but editorial opinions are our own.

 Pros

 • Get out of debt.
-A debt relief company can help you get out of debt through services like credit counselling, debt management and debt consolidation.
+A debt relief company can help you get out of debt through services like credit counselling, debt management programs and debt consolidation.

 Cons